 Here at Trupanion, we love our cats and dogs.
 We love our cats and dogs so much that we bring some of them to work with us, every day.
 Nearly 289 dogs and some brave cats co-work with us in our Seattle Headquarters.
 Pets in the workplace have become the new normal for many offices, not just ours.
 And people ask us about how to convince their company to implement pet-friendly workplace benefits, all the time.
-Studies show job satisfaction goes way up when pets occupy our work space.
+Studies show job satisfaction goes way up when pets occupy our workspace.
 To better understand how to manage a pet-friendly work environment we sat down with the expert, Trupanion’s office pet program manager, J Marmol, to discuss guidelines for approaching pets in the workplace.

-A guide to greeting pets in the office
+Pets in the workplace: a guide to greeting pets in the office

 The Day-to-Day Operations of an office pet program manager are pretty similar to any other office manager.
 The only focus point being on everything cat or dog.
 According to J, “A portion of my day is spent reviewing pet applications.
 Almost as if a cat or dog is applying for a job.
 There is a rigorous interview process with temperament testing, behavior assessment, and a navigational office walk.
 I have to make sure the pet is a right fit for the workspace.